 How Do You Build a Data Management Platform?

-We don’t know if DMPs will still be relevant for advertisers once Google deals a finishing blow to third-party cookies.
-However, we know that many enterprise marketers still want to leverage its benefits, whether with a cloud-based SAAS environment or a more traditional on-premise infrastructure.
+Despite the trend toward anonymized data, encrypted customer segments, and non-intrusive web analytics tools, third-party data is not going anywhere.
+We know that many enterprise marketers still want to leverage its benefits, whether with a cloud-based SAAS environment or a more traditional on-premise infrastructure.

 We’ve already mentioned how much vendors charge for a monthly DMP subscription on average, but what if you wanted to build one yourself?
-There’s no way this article can cover every coding aspect required; still, we’ll glide through some basic features and development aspects.
+There’s no way this article can cover every coding aspect required; still, we’ll glide through some basic features, valuable insights, and development aspects.

 *Warning: a lot of complex terms and processes ahead.
 If you don’t care about tech – skip to the conclusions.

 So, what are we aiming for?
-Building a competitive platform here is a matter of how savvy your tech team is rather than the amount of invested money.
+Building a competitive platform here is a matter of how savvy your tech, marketing teams and sales teams are, rather than the amount of invested money.
 To match the industry standards, your DMP needs:

 Data Collection